MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/ie-mode.md

 <!-- ====================================================================== -->
 ## Known limitations

-When automating IE mode in Microsoft Edge, you must add a short wait between opening a new window with [window.open](https://developer.mozilla.org/docs/Web/API/Window/open) and getting handles to the new window with the [Get Window Handles](https://www.w3.org/TR/webdriver2/#get-window-handles) command.
+When automating IE mode in Microsoft Edge, you must add a short wait between these two operations:

+1. Opening a new window with [window.open](https://developer.mozilla.org/docs/Web/API/Window/open).
+1. Getting handles to the new window with the [Get Window Handles](https://www.w3.org/TR/webdriver2/#get-window-handles) command.

 The following sample demonstrates how you must wait for IEDriver to register new window handles when opening new windows.